+The fair value of la Caisse's interests in real estate debt subsidiaries is determined using an enterprise valuation technique.
 Enterprise value reflects the fair value of the assets held directly by these subsidiaries, which primarily include commercial mortgages.
-The fair value of interests in the form of equity instruments in these subsidiaries corresponds to the net assets in the audited financial statements.
+The fair value of interests in the form of equity instruments held by these subsidiaries corresponds to the net assets in the audited financial statements.